kinjames/countdown/README.md

 # countdown
 Countdown to Christmas
-this was built with javascript and
+this was built with javascript and HTML and